juniorsundarCasual/TGT/vault/volume-5.chapter-351.md

 "Now!"
 Shuri declared while observing the design of the permutative magic wand once again.

-"How do I go about making this..."
+"How do I go about making this...?"

 ____